 When I started to work in the hostels I discovered that the best part of it is that I can BE ME.
 No stiff, dull uniforms, no rigid rules on how to talk with guests.
 I had fun (and still have!) and I was good at it.

-The more time I have spent working in the hostels the more I’ve realized how many people imagine hostels as a dull, dirty places.
+The more time I have spent working in the hostels the more I’ve realized how many people imagine hostels as dull, dirty places.
 Which they are not anymore.

 The first idea behind the blog was to show to people that hostels are cool, vibrant places through hostel reviews.
-And as they are unlimited source of inspiration I have decided to share my (funny) hostel stories with fellow colleagues.
+And as they are an unlimited source of inspiration I have decided to share my (funny) hostel stories with fellow colleagues.